Cosmian/kms/documentation/docs/ms_dke/ms_dke.md

 1. Activating the protection service from Azure Information Protection

     The protection service [must be activated](https://learn.microsoft.com/en-us/azure/information-protection/activate-service) in order to use DKE.
+    If not activated, "Group and Sites" will not be available in the scopes of the sensitivity label.

     Run PowerShell as Admin

     ```powershell